WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-migrations.md

 ### How to migrate from v2 to v3:

 1. Update `version` to `3`.
-2. Configure the changed defaults.
+2. Configure the changed defaults (see below).

 ### Changed defaults